2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 Top 10 Best Criminal Justice & Corrections Bachelor's Degree Schools

-Our analysis found Citadel Military College of South Carolina to be the best school for criminal justice and corrections students who want to pursue a bachelor’s degree in South Carolina.
-Located in the city of Charleston, The Citadel is a public school with a small student population.
+Our 2023 rankings named Citadel Military College of South Carolina the best school in South Carolina for criminal justice and corrections students working on their bachelor’s degree.
+Located in the city of Charleston, The Citadel is a public college with a small student population.

 Criminal Justice majors at The Citadel take out an average of $22,917 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $633.